6 Habits of Stress-Free Living

 4. Exercise at the First Physical Signs of Stress

-The quickest stress reliever I know is exercise.
+The quickest stress reliever that I know is exercise.
 When I feel even the slightest signs of stress creeping in, I go for a walk.
 When things are really pressing in, I make time for a run.
 Consistent exercise is an essential tool for living a relatively stress-free life.
-If you’re trying to manage stress without exercising, you’re missing out on one of the lowest-hanging fruits you can grab.
+If you’re trying to manage stress without exercising, you’re missing out on one of the lowest-hanging fruits that you can grab.

 5. Find a Truth Bigger Than Your Worries

 I can’t emphasize enough how foundational my faith is to all aspects of my life.
-Prayer is a practice that helps me manage stress, and the worldview I’ve inherited from my faith helps me to maintain a broader perspective on my life without getting too caught up in worries.
+Prayer is a practice that helps me manage stress, and the worldview that I’ve inherited from my faith helps me maintain a broader perspective on my life without getting too caught up in worries.
 My advice is to find something bigger than yourself to live for, something that will pull you through seasons of uncertainty or when life isn’t going your way.
-It’s been a huge key for me.
+It has been a huge key for me.

 6. Readjust Your Schedule or Expectations